alberto-carta/Heising/monte_carlo/README.md

 A Monte Carlo simulation engine for magnetic systems supporting Ising and Heisenberg spins with multi-atom unit cells and flexible coupling configurations.

+## TODO

+* Implement Kugel-Khomskii hamiltonian
+* Consider parallel tempering for improved sampling at low temperatures.
+* We can try and have a loom at ways to treat phonons in some effective manner, perhaps via using some phonon density of states to sample from at each step.

+  So normal metropolis update for MC step is
+    if $\Delta E < 0$ accept else accept with probability $exp(-\Delta E / kT)$ New way would be:
+    if $\Delta E < 0$% accept with probability proportional to the phonon DOS $D(\Delta E)$ at energy $\Delta E$ else accept with probability $exp(-\Delta E / kT) \cdot D(\Delta E)$

+* Implement and design MPI parallelization

 ## Requirements

 - **C++11 compatible compiler** (g++, clang++)